How Long Does It Take to Become a Nurse Practitioner (NP)?

 • Educating patients on health-related issues and lifestyle changes

-How many years of school to be a nurse practitioner?
+How long does it take to become a nurse practitioner?

-Nurse practitioners are required to have either a master’s or a doctoral degree in nursing.
+Nurse practitioners must have either a master’s or a doctoral degree in nursing.
 As a result, it usually takes six to eight years of schooling to become a nurse practitioner.

 These years of schooling are typically broken down as follows: